-Fares and other operating revenues: Sound Transit collects fares for its services, with the exception of Tacoma Link.
-Transit riders pay distance-based fares that vary by mode.
+Fares and other operating revenues: Sound Transit collects fares for its services And transit riders pay distance-based fares that vary by mode.
 The Agency also collects other miscellaneous revenues such as advertising and rental income.

 Interest earnings: Interest earnings are generated from cash and investments that are invested in accordance with Sound Transit's asset and liability management policy.